zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     </copy>
     ````

 6. Paste the following code in simple-app.py file.
 Verify all connection variables are correct.
-Click Save, and close the editor.
+Click **Save**, and close the editor.

     ````
     <copy>